Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

 An important statistical problem in asteroseismology is the detection of oscillation signals given discrete time-series data over a finite time interval.
-To demonstrate the challenges underlying this problem, in this section we focus on analyzing a Kepler photometric time-series (light curve) KIC 8219268 for a red giant, Kepler-91, shown in Figure \ref{fig:kepler_time}.
+To demonstrate the challenges underlying this problem, in this section we focus on analyzing a light curve for the red giant Kepler-91, shown in Figure \ref{fig:kepler_time}.
 This analysis draws inspiration from and builds upon the example in \cite{springford_2020}.
 We refer the reader to this paper for information on the pre-processing of the Kepler-91 light curve.

-Figure \ref{fig:kepler_time} shows that the time stamps of the Kepler light curve are unevenly spaced and long time gaps are present \citep[see also][]{kallinger_2014}.
-This leads us to the first time-series analysis problem in asteroseismology, \textit{irregular sampling}, which we discuss and tackle in Section \ref{subsec:sampling}.
-Particularly, we highlight the shortcomings of the LS periodogram in Section \ref{subsubsec:LS}, and propose a solution in Section \ref{subsubsec:quasi_periodic_nufft}.
+Figure \ref{fig:kepler_time} shows that the timestamps of the Kepler light curve are unevenly spaced and that long time gaps are present \citep[see][]{kallinger_2014}.
+This leads us to the first time-series analysis problem in asteroseismology, \textit{irregular sampling}, which we tackle in Section \ref{subsec:sampling}.